Basic Plotting

 - Box Plots v Bar Plots: this author falls strongly in the box plot camp

-Interested in learning more about Beeswarm charts?
-Read these articles: - Box plot Alternatives - Better Data Visualization Using Beeswarm Charts
+Interested in learning more about Swarm charts?
+Read these articles:

 Plots Tab